Wahlert graduation ceremony canceled over COVID-19 concerns

-The school had scheduled a baccalaureate Mass and graduate recognition for Saturday afternoon in Dubuque after postponing the ceremony in June because of COVID-19 concerns.
+The school had scheduled a baccalaureate Mass and graduate recognition for this afternoon in Dubuque after postponing the ceremony in June because of COVID-19 concerns.

 Holy Family officials said they do not intend to reschedule the Mass and graduation recognition.